plasma-umass/coz/README.md

 To add a progress point, add the `COZ_PROGRESS` macro to the line you would like to execute more frequently.
 This macro is defined in `include/coz.h`.
 You can also mark transaction boundaries using the `COZ_BEGIN` and `COZ_END` macros.
 Coz will measure the average latency between these points, which allows you to evaluate potential optimizations by their impact on latency rather than throughput.

+The `benchmarks` directory in this repository includes several small benchmarks with progress points added at appropriate locations.
+To build and run one of these benchmarks with `coz`, just browse to `benchmarks/{bench name}` and type `make bench` (or `make test` for a smaller input size).
+Note that most of these applications will download large input datasets before they can be run.
+These programs may require several runs before coz has enough measurements to generate a useful profile.
+Benchmarks include several [PHOENIX](https://github.com/kozyraki/phoenix) applications and [pbzip2](http://compression.ca/pbzip2/), which are licensed separately and included with this release for convenience.

-To run a program with Coz, just type `coz run --- <your program and arguments>` on the command line.
+To run an arbitrary program with Coz, just type `coz run --- <your program and arguments>` on the command line.
 You can specify profiling options befor the `---`.
 Run `coz run -h` for a description of the available options.
-Profiling output is placed in the file `profile.coz` by default.
+By default, profiling output is appended to a file named `profile.coz` in the current directory.

 ## Processing Results
 To plot profile results, go to [plasma-umass.github.io/coz/](http://plasma-umass.github.io/coz/) and load your profile.
+This page also includes several sample profiles from PARSEC benchmarks.

 ## License
 All source code is licensed under the GPLv2 unless otherwise indicated.
 Copyright (C) 2015 University of Massachusetts Amherst